kazoli/secret_storage/README.md

 #RUN DEVELOPMENT

-1. Use a command line, enter in the main folder and start the website: "npm run dev"
+1. Use a command line, enter in the main folder and run this command: "npm run dev"
 2. Open in browser: http://localhost:3000/

 #RUN PRODUCTION